openjdm/openjdm.github.io/_sources/sunk_cost.md

 elucidate the fact that the sunk cost effect can apply to various domains, and thus is a salient behavior to learn about and consider.

-Take a girl named Grace who just received tickets to a 4 hour outdoor concert.
+Take a girl named Grace who just received tickets to a 4-hour outdoor concert.
 Now say that Grace convinces her friend to purchase a ticket, at a full \$20, in order to accompany Grace to the concert.
 Both girls are very excited, and greatly looking forward to seeing some of their